Central limit theorem for triangular arrays of Non-Homogeneous Markov chains: Introduction and notations

 There are plenty of examples for which $\delta_{n,1}=1,$ but $\rho_{n,1}<1,$ so our results have a larger sphere of applicability than the results based on $\delta_{n,1}$.

-For instance, for a row-wise stationary array of Markov chains with normal marginal distributions, the maximum correlation coefficient is very simple, namely $\rho_{n,1}=|corr(\xi_{n,1},\xi_{n,2})|$, while $\delta_{n,1}=1$ for all $n$ (for a convenient reference to this fact see \cite{br}, Theorems 9.1 and 9.7).
+For instance, for a row-wise stationary array of Markov chains with joint distribution of $(\xi_{n,1},\xi_{n,2})$ bivariate normal, the maximal coefficient of correlation is very simple, namely $\rho_{n,1}=|corr(\xi _{n,1},\xi_{n,2})|$, while (if i.i.d. rows are excluded) $\delta_{n,1}=1$ for all $n$ (for a convenient reference to this fact see \cite{br}, Theorems 9.1 and 9.7).
 For functions of variables in this array our theorems are applicable, and the conditions are very easy to verify.

-Moreover, even for the situation when $\delta_{n,1}<1$ it is possible that $\rho_{n,1}\rightarrow1$ and $\delta_{n,1}\rightarrow1$ at different rates, so Dobrushin's result might not be applicable, but the results involving the $\rho-$coefficient provide inside in the asymptotic behavior (Bradley, personal communication).
+Moreover, even for the situation when $\delta_{n,1}<1,$ it is possible that $\rho_{n,1}\rightarrow1$ and $\delta_{n,1}\rightarrow1$ at different rates, such that, for instance, (\ref{log1}) holds but (\ref{contract}) does not.
+Such an example can be easily constructed by using a recent result by Bradley \cite{BR}, who showed that for any $0<a<b<1$ there is a stationary Markov chain for which $\rho_{1}=a$ and $\delta_{1}=b.$

 Our results will be useful for treating families of various Markov processes that are considered in applications.
 For example, Liu et all \cite{Liu} have shown that if the operator induced by a Gibbs sampler satisfies a Hilbert-Schmidt condition then $\rho_{1}<1$.